EvernodeXRPL/evernode-host/README.md

 # Evernode beta
 We are inviting interested enthusiasts to register as an Evernode host.
 As an Evernode beta host, your Linux server will be registered on the XRPL NFT Devnet.
 During the installation, you can choose how much system resources you wish to allocate for smart contract hosting.
 After everything is setup, your server will start leasing hosting space to Evernode tenants.

-> **Devnet warning:** Since Evernode beta uses **XRPL NFT Devnet**, Evernode registry and your registration may get wiped out without prior notice.
-In such cases we will have to spin up a new registry before you can reinstall Evernode and become part of our beta network again.
+> **Testnet warning:** Since Evernode beta uses [XRPL Hooks v2 testnet](https://hooks-testnet-v2.xrpl-labs.com/), it is subjected to any changes/downtime imposed by the hooks testnet.

 ## Evernode beta licence
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use the software for, or in connection, with the Evernode network for the duration of the beta test.